 Platypus are classed as a monotreme.
-It is only one of 5 species of mammals who lay eggs rather than give birth to live young.
-(The other 4 species are echidna) They are small – 43 cm on average for females and 50 cm for males and covered in a thick brown fur.
+It is only one of 5 species of mammals that lay eggs rather than give birth to live young.
+(The other 4 species are echidna) They are small – 43 cm on average for females and 50 cm for males and covered in thick brown fur.
 They are semi-aquatic and carnivorous.

 The platypus is also (and I love this!!) venomous.
 It lives in Australia so it has to be….
 The male platypus has a spur on its hind foot that delivers venom!

-As well as finding duck billed platypus at Eungella National Park there are lots of graded walking trails through magnificent sub-tropical rainforest to tackle in the park.
+As well as finding duck-billed platypus at Eungella National Park there are lots of graded walking trails through magnificent sub-tropical rainforest to tackle in the park.

 Other animals that can be found in the park include possums, pademelons, eastern long neck turtles and spotted quolls.

-We were spooked on our first visit when a lot of rustling in in the forest turned out to be a brush turkey!!
+We were spooked on our first visit when a lot of rustling in the forest turned out to be a brush turkey!!